amikos-tech/chromadb-data-pipes/docs/concepts.md

 Consumes a stream of data from a file or stdin.

-## Filter
+## Processor

-Consumes a stream of data from a file or stdin and filters it by some criteria.
+Consumes a stream of data from a file or stdin and processes it by some criteria.
 Produces a stream of data to a file or stdout.

-## Transformer

-Consumes a stream of data from a file or stdin and transforms it.
-Produces a stream of data to a file or stdout.

 ## Pipeline

 Reusable set of producer, consumer, filter, and transformer.

+Properties:
+- Variables
+-